aleshaleksey/fansys23/10-conditions-types.md

 #### Glowing
 An glowing character cannot stealth and is never invisible.

 - Attacks by entities whose main sense is sight against a glowing character have advantage.

 #### Grappled
 A grappled character has a movement speed of 0ft.

 - A grappled character that is in full concealment is considered to have only 3/4 concealment vs the grappling creature.

 #### Inaudible
 A silent character makes no sound.
-It can neither make sounds willingly or unwillingly
+It can neither make sounds willingly or unwillingly.

 - It cannot complete incantations or communicate verbally.
 - Rolls to detect the character based on sound ALWAYS fail.

 #### Invisible
 This character cannot be directly detected by visual means (aka sight).
 Characters are considered "blinded" in relation to invisible creatures.

 #### Poisoned
 Afflicted by a poison.
 This has the following general effects:

+- The specific poison causes the effects listed in the poison table or in the description of the attack (see ["Poisons"](14-poisons-and-diseases.md#poisons)).
+- If the effect of the poison is not specified in either of these places then its effect is as follows:
   - A poisoned entity's base speed is halved.
   - The entity makes all rolls at disadvantage.
-  - The specific poison may also cause additional effects (see ["Poisons"](14-poisons-and-diseases.md#poisons)).

 #### Prone
 A prone character is intimate with the ground.

 - It can only move at a crawl.
 - Melee attacks have advantage against it.
 - Ranged attacks have disadvantage against it.
 - It has disadvantage on melee attacks.
 - It has disadvantage at [STR] and [DEX] saves.
 - It has advantage at skills used in hiding, but may suffer penalties to perception.
-  -  Flying entities that are knocked prone, drops a distance equal to its speed and can only move at half speed on its next turn.
+- A flying entity that is knocked prone, drops a distance equal to its flight speed and can only move at half speed on its next turn.
 If this drop causes it to hit the ground, it suffers all of the consequences of falling (see ["Falling"](03-movement-exploration.md#falling) section).

 ___
 ### Conditions by Damage Type